DragonSenses/Algorithms/LeetCode/101-symmetric-tree/problem.md

      - Matching values.
      - Mirrored positions (i.e., left-to-right correspondence).
   3. If all levels of the tree satisfy these conditions, the tree is symmetric.
 If any discrepancy is found, the tree is not symmetric.

+## **Algorithm**

+We can convert the recursion to iteration by using a queue.
+Each two consecutive nodes in the queue should be equal, and their subtrees a mirror of each other.

+Initially, the queue should start with `root` and `root`.
+Then when processing it should work like BFS with some differences:

+- Each time a pair of nodes are taken and values compared, then take the right and left children of the two nodes are inserted in the queue in opposite order.

+- Continue processing until queue is empty or tree is non-symmetric (i.e., two consecutive nodes with unequal node values are found)